liamwh/Veloxide/docs/Metrics.md

 Overall, the value of Prometheus lies in its ability to provide a flexible, scalable, and powerful monitoring and alerting solution that can help DevOps teams and other stakeholders to gain deep insights into the performance and health of their applications and infrastructure, enabling them to proactively identify and resolve issues before they become critical.

-### Velox and Prometheus
+### Veloxide and Prometheus

-Velox exposes a /metrics endpoint by default, which the Prometheus instance spun up by docker compose will scrape by default.
+Veloxide exposes a /metrics endpoint by default, which the Prometheus instance spun up by docker compose will scrape by default.

 ## Grafana